ZebraDevs/zds_flutter/README.md

 [ ] Integrate ZetaColors better.

 [ ] Analyze dependencies for weaknesses, possibly phase out some.

-[ ] Improve Github actions to be safer and to add a change log.

 [ ] Remove code from this repo that is not strictly needed for flutter - github actions could be in another repo?